-A producer recently approached me after starting to question the ultimate success rate of the footbath method.
-He was also wondering how to measure the return on investment (ROI).
-Despite having used the footbath frequently, he still had an unacceptable rate of lameness in his herd.
+A producer recently approached me after starting to question the ultimate success rate of the footbath method and wondering how to measure the Return on Investment (ROI).
+He felt frustrated and overwhelmed: he had used the footbath frequently and still had an unacceptable rate of lameness in his herd.
 I would like to explore the issue further in this article.
-I’ve split the topic under several headings to provide a better overview.
+I’ve split this article into three sections:

 1. The method itself: the use of the footbath

 The dairy industry has been using the footbath method for over 40 years.
 It has recorded both positive and negative experiences over this period.

 On a positive note, the footbath has a definite place in a lameness prevention program.
 They are a valuable asset when dairies properly use the footbaths and regularly clean them.
 However, the most important aspect is not the footbath itself but the records that go with hoof care management.
 Someone should be in charge of monitoring lameness at any given time, recording the cause, and treating the individual animals by trimming or wrapping their feet.
 The process should also include follow-ups to check whether the animals have recovered.
 Use these records to fine tune your footbath protocol and thereby optimize lameness prevention.

 Many see footbathing as a “time-saver,” arguing that “there are only 24 hours in a day and we cannot always take care of our lame cows.”
 Research shows that, at any given time, 25-30% of cows in North America are not walking properly.
 This indicates that the footbath method is not sufficiently effective and there are some challenges to overcome.